I am a complete beginner, which classes can I attend?

 Can I injure myself doing yoga?

 The most common yoga injuries are caused by repetitive strain or overstretching.
-But yoga is the same as any other exercise discipline.
-It is perfectly safe if taught properly by people who understand it, and have experience.
+But yoga is the same as any other exercise discipline; listen to your body and don’t force beyond your comfort level.
+In yoga we “find the edge” of a stretch; the place where you feel sensation but without any pain.
+We emphasise being able to keep the breath smooth and soft.
+If you notice you are straining or holding the breath then you are probably working too hard and should ease back.
 Learning from a qualified yoga teacher and choosing a class appropriate to your level will ensure that you remain injury-free.

 What style of yoga should I do?

-There are many different styles of yoga, such as Ashtanga, Iyengar and Sivananda.
+There are many different styles of yoga, such as Ashtanga, Vinyasa flow, Hatha and Iyengar.
 Some styles are more vigorous than others.
 Some may have a different area of emphasis, such as posture or breathing.
 Many yoga teachers develop their own practice by studying more than one style.
 No style is necessarily better or more authentic than any other.
 The key is to choose a class appropriate to your fitness level.